Louis Armand II, Prince of Conti

-Louis Armand de Bourbon (10 November 1695 – 4 May 1727) was Prince of Conti, from 1709 to his death, succeeding his father, François Louis de Bourbon.
+Louis Armand de Bourbon (10 November 1695 – 4 May 1727) was Prince of Conti from 1709 to his death, succeeding his father, François Louis de Bourbon.
 As a member of the reigning House of Bourbon, he was a Prince du Sang.
 His mother was Marie Thérèse de Bourbon, daughter of Henri Jules, Prince of Condé and granddaughter of Louis de Bourbon, le Grand Condé.
 He was nominated as the Prince of Orange by King Louis XIV of France in 1712.

-His male line descendants died out in 1814; through his daughter, however, he is an ancestor of the present-day pretenders to the throne of France and Italy, the kings of Spain and Belgium and the Grand Duke of Luxemburg.
+His male line descendants died out in 1814; through his daughter, however, he is an ancestor of the present-day pretenders to the throne of France and Italy, the kings of Spain and Belgium and the Grand Duke of Luxembourg.

 Biography

 Born at the Palace of Versailles, he was one of seven children born of his parents, and their only son to live past the age of 5.
-Due to him being her sole surviving son Louis Armand was the favorite child of his mother who doted on him.
+Due to him being her sole surviving son, Louis Armand was the favorite child of his mother, who doted on him.

 At the age of 8, on 30 June 1704, he was baptised.
 Held at Versailles, King Louis XIV had Mary of Modena as the guest of honour at the ceremony; Mary was the widow of the exiled King James II of England and Louis Armands cousin once removed, as Mary's mother Laura Martinozzi was the sister of Louis Armands grand-mother Anne-Marie Martinozzi.

 At the age of 13 his father died in Paris (22 February 1709) and Louis Armand succeeded to the Conti title and wealth, although there was no real principality.
 On 1 January 1711, Louis Armand was made a knight of the Order of the Holy Spirit.

 On 9 July 1713, Louis Armand married his maternal first cousin, Louise Élisabeth de Bourbon, known as Mademoiselle de Bourbon.
 Another proposed bride was her sister, Louise Anne de Bourbon.
 Louise Élisabeth was the daughter of Louis III, Prince of Condé and Louise-Françoise de Bourbon, a legitimised daughter of King Louis XIV and his famous mistress, Madame de Montespan.

-The event, also took place at Versailles and was part of a double marriage; on the same day, his oldest sister, Marie Anne de Bourbon, married Louis Henri I, Prince of Condé, known as the Duke of Bourbon.
+The event also took place at Versailles and was part of a double marriage; on the same day, his oldest sister, Marie Anne de Bourbon, married Louis Henri I, Prince of Condé, known as the Duke of Bourbon.

 In the end, Louise Élisabeth's brother Charles, Count of Charolais, even proposed to Charlotte Aglaé, who is said to have considered the proposal but refused.
 Charlotte Aglaé herself married the Duke of Modena in 1720, in the presence of Louis Armand and Louis Élisabeth.

 The marriage of Louis Armand and Louise Élisabeth would later become stormy.

 Louise Élisabeth, his wife by Pierre Gobert.

 Louise Élisabeth was known to have been unfaithful to her husband, a liaison with the handsome Philippe Charles de La Fare was well known at court.
 In August 1716, Louis Armand caught Smallpox; it was Louise Élisabeth who would nurse him until his recovery.
 Louise Élisabeth later caught the illness herself but survived the disease.